Our community gets stronger through support from people like you

 We will also do our best to communicate what an impact your gift has made.
 When we fall short, let us know so we can do better in the future.
 You are an important partner in our work.

 The Goodman Community Center is a non-profit, tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible to the full extent of the law.
 Full financials are available upon request.

-Kristin Groth, Development and Communications Director
+Kristin Groth, Communications and Community Giving Director

 These documents require Adobe Acrobat Reader to view.
 If you are having trouble viewing these documents, download the latest version of Adobe Acrobat Reader.